-THE MEMBERS OF LANCOR HOLDINGS LIMITED
+TO THE MEMBERS OF LANCOR HOLDINGS LIMITED

-Report on the Consolidated Financial Statements
+Report on the Audit of the Standalone Financial Statements

-We have audited the accompanying consolidated financial statements of LancorHoldings Limited (hereinafter referred to as "the Holding Company")and itssubsidiaries (the Holding Company and its subsidiaries together referred to as "theGroup")and jointly controlled entity (as defined in the Companies (AccountingStandards) Rules 2006) comprising of the Consolidated Balance Sheet as at 31st March2016 the Consolidated Statement of Profit and Loss the Consolidated Cash Flow Statementfor the year then ended and a summary of the significant accounting policies and otherexplanatory information (hereinafter referred to as "the consolidated financialstatements").
+We have audited the accompanying standalone financial statements of LANCOR HOLDINGSLIMITED ("the Company") which comprise of the Balance sheet as at 31st March2019 the statement of Profit and Loss(including Other Comprehensive Income)Statement ofChanges in Equity and Cash Flow Statements for the year then ended and notes to thefinancial statements including a summary of the significant accounting policies and otherexplanatory information (hereinafter referred to as "standalone financialstatements'').

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid consolidated financial statements give the information requiredby the Act in the manner so required and give a trueand fair view in conformity with theaccounting principles generally accepted in India of the consolidated state of affairs ofthe Group and jointly controlled entity as at 31st March 2016 and their consolidatedprofit and their consolidated cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act2013("the Act") in the manner so required and give a trueand fair view in conformity with the accounting principles generally accepted in Indiaincluding Indian Accounting Standards("Ind AS") specified under Section 133 ofthe Act of the state of affairs(financial position) of the Company as at March 31 2019and it's profit (financial performance including other comprehensive income) its cashflowsand the changes in equity for the year ended on that date.

 Emphasis of Matter